John Patrick Green: Career

-Green, under the name John Green, is the co-creator and illustrator of Jax Epoch and the Quicken Forbidden, a comic co-created and written by Dave Roman.
-The story was first serialized in issue-format comics in 1996; two books of the comic were published, subtitled Borrowed Magic and Separation Anxiety respectively.
-Green also co-created Teen Boat with Dave Roman.
-Two stories were published in print, while three are available online as a webcomic.
+Green and Dave Roman created the comic book series Jax Epoch and the Quicken Forbidden, with Roman as the writer and Green as illustrator.
+It was first serialized in issue-format comics in 1996; two volumes were published, subtitled Borrowed Magic and Separation Anxiety respectively.
+Green also co-created the Teen Boat! series with Roman, as a parody of Saturday morning cartoons such as Turbo Teen.
+Two books were published, while three more volumes were published as a webcomic.

-Green has published seven volumes in his InvestiGators graphic novel series, which tells the story of two alligators who solve mysteries for a large undercover spy agency, as well as an InvestiGators Free Comic Book Day comic book.
-The InvestiGator: Agents of S.U.I.T. series spins off the original InvestiGators series to tell the stories of other mystery-solving agents; these books are co-created with Christopher Hastings and Pat Lewis.
+Starting in 2019, Green developed the InvestiGators series.
+In 2020, the first book in the series was published, followed by seven sequels.
+There is also a spin-off series titled Agents of S.U.I.T., which is co-written with Christopher Hastings (Volumes 1-4) and Zac Gorman (Volume 5) and illustrated by Pat Lewis.
 About the series, Green says, "Of all the comics I’ve created in my professional career, making InvestiGators has come closest to recapturing that feeling of being eleven years old, drawing comics in my bedroom, with the sole intention of making my friends and classmates laugh."